 Citizens Bank is a regional bank with branches in the Midwest, Mid-Atlantic, and New England.

 Citizen Bank’s Clearly Better Business Checking account has no maintenance fees and no balance requirements, making it ideal for small businesses that are just starting out.

 You’ll need to apply in person by visiting one of their branches, limiting who can apply for this account.
 The bank also offers 24/7 support through its contact center.

 Choosing an overall winner is not an easy task as all of these accounts have something to look forward to.

 Furthermore, because each business’s financial needs are somewhat unique, what might be the best account for one business might not be the best for all businesses.

 Live Oak Bank is our top choice for best business checking accounts.
 The company was created specifically to support small businesses and entrepreneurs, and its products and customer support speak to that founding mission.

 While Live Oak business checking accounts don’t have an APY, they also don’t come with any monthly maintenance fees and you can set one up with just $100.
 Live Oak’s cloud-based format makes moving payments from apps like Venmo and PayPal easy for online businesses and access to Allpoint ATMs means avoiding unnecessary withdrawal fees.

 The company also offers personalized customer service and financing solutions for members to help their businesses grow.
-An extra perk is that new customers can get up to $300 in bonus cash for opening a checking and/or savings account.
+An extra perk is that new customers can get up to $300 in bonus cash for opening a checking account and/or savings account.

 Ultimately, whether you’re looking to open a new account for your personal finances or your business finances, the same steps apply.